GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-webpack-plugin/index.md

 - You want more control over your service worker.
 - You want to precache files.
-- You have more complex needs in terms of routing.
+- You need to customize routing and strategies.
-- You would like to use your service worker with other API's (e.g. Web Push).
+- You would like to use your service worker with other platform features (e.g. [Web Push](https://developer.mozilla.org/docs/Web/API/Push_API)).

 #### When NOT to use `InjectManifest`